 - Low reproductive rates

 Some of the diseases caused due to air pollutants can have other adverse consequences like stroke.
 Hence, protecting oneself from the polluted environment is vital.
 By doing so, you are ensuring your overall well-being while increasing longevity.

 Tackling the short-term effects will not only help you minimize the discomfort but also prevent serious health complications later on.

 Tips to Tackle Air Pollution

-Air pollution is a serious concern and the Indian government is taking necessary steps to bring the air quality to acceptable levels.
+Air pollution is a serious concern, and the government is taking the necessary steps to bring the air quality to acceptable levels.
+It is a crucial step that will help minimize the risks of diseases caused by air pollution.
 However, collective efforts of individuals would also make a world of difference.